jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 Right click design_1_wrapper and choose set to top.

-* Continue with the remaining steps in the Lab1.
+* Continue with the remaining steps in the Lab1 (i.e., Check the port of this module and change the constraints file as needed.).
+Try to figure it out yourself this time.

 #### Generate the Bitstream